kraken969/kraken969/README.md

 # 💫 About Me:
 I'm computer science fresher student in Thailand.
 I'm really passionate in software development.
-My programming languages are java, kotlin, C#, javascript and the tools such as  android studio, jetpack compose, firebase.
+My programming languages are java, kotlin, javascript and the tools such as  android studio, jetpack compose, firebase.

 ## 🌐 Socials: